Common Mortgage Scams In 2023 And How To Avoid Them

 Common mortgage scams include:

-1. Mortgage Wire Fraud
+1. Mortgage wire fraud

 Mortgage wire fraud is carried out by scammers who impersonate escrow officers, real estate agents or the lender.
 In this scheme, they attempt to get the prospective homeowner to wire funds into an illegitimate account for financial gain during the closing process.

 Mortgage wire transfer scammers may attempt to hack legitimate email addresses or send the buyer phishing emails posing as someone involved in the transaction.
-They’ll monitor pending sales and, as the closing date nears, they will send fraudulent instructions to wire the closing funds.
+They’ll monitor pending sales and, as the closing date nears, send fraudulent instructions to wire the closing funds.

-Wiring instructions should be voice verified.
+Expert advice: Wiring instructions should be voice verified.
 Before sending any type of payment, authenticate the receiving account with your bank.
 Always double-check that incoming emails have legitimate addresses and watch out for grammatical errors and excessive urgency.

-2. Foreclosure Scams
+2. Foreclosure scams

 Homeowners in financial distress are a common target for mortgage scammers.
 Predatory lending schemes use a variety of methods, like equity skimming, loan modification, and rescue and relief schemes to take advantage of vulnerable homeowners.